 - Preheat oven to 375 degrees

 - Cook one batch of 5 Minute Homemade Refried Beans and set aside.
 Drain most of the liquid from the beans, as we want these to be super thick for this recipe.

 - In a skillet, sautee mushrooms, onion, garlic, salt, cumin, and olive oil on medium high heat

-- Cook mushroom mixture for 10-15 minutes, or until mushrooms have cooked down and released their liquid (drain if water does not evaporate)
+- Cook mushroom mixture for 10-15 minutes, or until mushrooms have cooked down and released and cooked off their liquid (drain if water does not evaporate)

-- Nuke tortillas in the microwave until mostly hot.
+- Microwave tortillas until warm.
 Do this prior to filling to help the tortillas not crack when rolling.

-- In each tortilla, add 1 tablespoon of refried beans and a thin layer of the mushroom mixture
+- In each tortilla, add a thin layer of refried beans spread down the middle and 1/8 of the mushroom mixture

 - Roll tortillas and arrange in a 9 X 13 baking dish